reisxd/TizenTube/README.md

 TizenTube is a NodeJS script that enhances your Tizen TV (2017 and newer) viewing experience by removing YouTube ads and adding support for Sponsorblock.

+## How it works

+TizenTube operates by initiating a debugger session upon launching the app on your Tizen TV.
+This is achieved through the utilization of the `debug <app.id>` command, which establishes a connection between the TV and the debugger.
+Once connected, the TV is able to transmit JavaScript code that effectively removes video ads.

 # TizenTube Installation Guide

 ## Prerequisites

 - A PC capable of running Tizen Studio, which will be used to install TizenStudio onto your TV through SDB.
 - A PC or Single Board Computer capable of running 24/7 (for ease of use) or the Android App.
-When the TizenTube app starts on your TV, it initiates a debugger session using the debug <app.id> command.
-This allows the TV to connect to the debugger and send JavaScript code that removes video ads.

 ## Installation Steps